Meshlab-HSN/Seminar_NWT_I-WiSe_2020/project_list.md

 Project title | Project description | Participants
 ----------------------  | :---------------------------: | :--------------------:
-Inventory management    | Inventory management for all network components and resources. (e.g. Netbox) | Network monitoring      | Monitoring several statistics like uptime, traffic, load, etc. (e.g. Cacti, Nagios, Grafana) | Ticket system & wiki    | |
+Inventory management    | Inventory management for all network components and resources. (e.g. Netbox) | Network monitoring      | Monitoring several statistics like uptime, traffic, load, etc. (e.g. Cacti, Nagios, Grafana) | N. Trapp<br/>J. Haase
+Ticket system & wiki    | |
 Customer self-services  | Customers can manage and organize their network with the help of provider services and without much knowledge. (see TIP project and its standard) |
 CG-NAT and firewall     | Carrier-Grade NAT implementation and configuration of a firewall. |